hunter-college-ossd-spr19/DOxygen-project-evaluation-02/evaluation.md

 1. How many pull requests were opened within the past month?

-   * 12 which remain open, 18 that have since been closed.
+   * There have been 7 proposed pull requests and 26 merged pull requests in the past month

     <br>